-1 April 2018 marked the date of coming into force of the first of a series of amendments to the Municipal Government Act (MGA, the Act) that formed part of the legislation review process undertaken by the Province of Alberta.
-The character and nature of many of these amendments introduce a new paradigm for municipalities in the province: moving from competition to collaboration, which will change the nature of intermunicipal relationships in years to come.
+On April 1, 2018, the first of a series of amendments to the Act came into force.
+These amendments formed part of the legislation review process undertaken by the Provincial Government for the Province of Alberta.
+The character and nature of many of these amendments introduced a new paradigm for municipalities in the province in which they were forced to move from competition to collaboration.
+This unprecedented shift has the potential to change the nature of intermunicipal relationships in years to come.